Top Solo Travel Tips

 Steer clear of single supplements

 Always read the fine print before going ahead and securing your trip.
-This is imperative because some hotels, vacation websites, and cruise lines will charge a costly single supplement if you are traveling alone.
+This is imperative because some hotels, vacation websites, and cruise lines will charge a costly single supplement if you are traveling solo.
 This single supplement ensures that the travel provider is still able to reach their maximum revenue regardless of whether or not you bring a travel companion along with you.

 The great news is that none of the solo travel resources above charge a single supplement when you book your vacations through them.